-2. Read the exchange between Pilate and Jesus in John 18:37-38.
+- 2. Read the exchange between Pilate and Jesus in John 18:37-38.
 Based on how Pilate spoke to the Jews, did he believe Jesus?
-Discuss.

-9

-3. Many people (including non-Christians) quote John 8:32, but in what way does the start of this sentence in John 8:31 change the way John 8:32 should be understood?
+Discuss. - 3.
+Many people (including non-Christians) quote John 8:32, but in what way does the start of this sentence in John 8:31 change the way John 8:32 should be understood?
 (Refer to John 17:8.)

-12

 Truth is based on evidence.

 4. As the apostle John concludes his gospel account of the life of Jesus, what reason does he give for doing so?
+(John 20:30-31)

-(John 20:30-31) 1415 We live in a time and place where many people don't even know what truth is.
+We live in a time and place where many people don't even know what truth is.
 (Thanks, postmodernism!)
 Some think it's just a subjective opinion or preference, much like your favorite sport, movie, or candy bar.
 But the definition of truth is actually quite simple: Truth is a thought, statement, or opinion that lines up with reality.

-ALISA CHILDERS (Childers 2022, 25) John 20:31 but these are written so that you may believe that Jesus is the Christ, the Son of God, and that by believing you may have life in his name.
-15. Dr. Andrew Corbett 17 February 2023 at 7:48:31 pm John has given his verifiable eyewitness accounts of key outstanding miracles of Christ, to offer evidence and reasons for believing in Jesus.
+ALISA CHILDERS (Childers 2022, 25)

 This truth can also empower us to engage with those around us and help us offer hope to a lonely society striving for significance in a world that tends to value us only by what we do.
 This constant striving has many effects on society, including a deep longing for real connection and community in a world that often promotes shallow and fake connections.

-JASON THACKER (Thacker 2020, 49) Additional References Childers, Alisa.
+JASON THACKER (Thacker 2020, 49)

+Additional References

+- Childers, Alisa.
 2022.
 Live Your Truth and Other Lies.
 Exposing popular deceptions that make us anxious, exhausted, and self-obsessed.
-Carol Stream, IL: Tyndale House Publishers $\label{thm:condition} \begin{tabular}{ll} Thacker, Jason. {\it 2020}. \it{The Age of AI}, Artificial Intelligence and the Future of Humanity}. \\ Grand Rapids, MI: Zondervan. \\ \end{tabular}$
+Carol Stream, IL: Tyndale House Publishers. - Thacker, Jason.
+2020.
+The Age of AI, Artificial Intelligence and the Future of Humanity.
+Grand Rapids, MI: Zondervan.